hanson-hschang/persona-zola-theme/content/_index.md

 title = "Persona"
 template = "index.html"
 [extra]
-subtitles = "a Portfolio, a Resume, a Blog, a Zola Theme"
+subtitles = "a Zola Theme, a Resume, a Portfolio, a Blog"
 +++